scotws/TaliForth2/docs/MANUAL.md

   automatically extract the docs for them at some point.

 - The native words have a special commentary format that allows the automatic generation of word list by a tool in the tools folder, see there for details.

 - Assembler mnenomics are lower case.
 I get enough uppercase insanity writing German, thank you very much.

 - Hex numbers are also lower case, such as `$fffe`

+- Numbers in mnemonics are a stripped-down as possible to reduce visual clutter:
+  `lda 0,x` instead of `lda $00,x`.

+- Comments are included like popcorn to help readers who are new both to Forth and 6502 assembler.

 ## Frequently and Infrequently Asked Questions